 As a communications adviser and manager in the NSW Government, Chrissy worked extensively in such male-dominated sectors as transport and infrastructure.
-Taking a break from the world of politics, she took to Europe as a “drifter”, sparking a passion for handmade produce.
-On her return, she started a communications agency, filling her freelance down time by learning to make jams, pickles, cheese, cured hams and bacon.
+Starting her own communications agency, she filled her freelance down time by learning to make jams, pickles, cheese, cured hams and bacon.

 Surprisingly, the former vegetarian found her niche in hand-making sausages.
-To allay any lingering squeamishness, she set out working with only prime cuts of locally sourced, ethically raised, certified free-range meat, refusing to use common fillers like skin, offal and gristle.
+To allay any lingering squeamishness, she set out to use only prime cuts of locally sourced, ethically raised, certified free-range meats, refusing to use common fillers like skin, offal and gristle.

 In June 2017, Chrissy and Jim made their debut as restaurateurs, opening The Sausage Factory in Sydney’s Dulwich Hill – a bistro, bar and Australia’s only sausage “cellar door”, offering a full menu of sausages made on the premises.
 They have been hosting enthusiastic crowds since opening night.